ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 **[R12]** The CCSM utilized in a BPI MUST be Byzantine Fault Tolerant (BFT).

-See [A.2 Non-Normative References](#a2-non-normative-references) for reference paper.
+See [A.2 Non-Normative References](#a2-non-normative-references) for a reference paper.

 **[R13]** The CCSM utilized in a BPI MUST be able to operate under Weak Synchrony.

 Weak synchrony in this context means,
 1. that all messages will eventually reach their intended recipients and
 2. that after a certain, yet unknown time, the network will become synchronous again.

 # 7. Consensus
 The consensus algorithm is the most important component of a CCSM as it ensures the consistency of the network at any given time.
 Therefore, the requirements on the consensus algorithms are very stringent.

-**[R14]**	The CCSM utilized in a BPI MUST be able to support more than one BFT consensus algorithm, also known as plugable consensus.
+**[R14]**	The CCSM utilized in a BPI MUST be able to support more than one BFT consensus algorithm.

+This is also known as plugable consensus.
 Note, that deterministic BFT consensus algorithms lead to strong consistency, and, thus, immediate finality.
 Probabilistic BFT consensus algorithms lead to eventual consistency, and, thus, eventual finality.

 **[R15]**	Consensus algorithms employed in the CCSM utilized in a BPI MUST have a mathematical proof of security.